alexnedelcu/Dr-Smoothie/README.md

 git is ignoring all the node modules and platform stuff and www as well.

-I have not tested a fresh pull of this project.
-But here is what you probably need to do.
+Here is what you need to do to get working...

 After pulling the project go to frontend\com\example\drsmoothie